Lotfullah21/typescript/README.md

 ## Any type

-by using `any` keyword, we can assign any type of values to our variables.
+by using `any` keyword, we can assign any type of value to a variable.

 ## Arrays